rohitinu6/Avocado-Price-Prediction-using-Machine-Learning/README.md

 ## Future Work

 - This project is a basic comparison of few selected regression algorithms on an avocado dataset.
+- We can also create a dashboard on the same dataset to create a visualization of sales data.

 ## Conclusion